mihir1607/chatbot-app/README.md

 5. The 'code' field will be used while placing orders.
 6. You can add these details as you like.
 7. 'price' should be a number and 'img' should be an image URL.
+8. Close the database and backend applications when all entries have been added.

 ### Starting up the application